dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ### Here is a breakdown of salary distribution of top jobs:

-> - The highest paying Data Analyst roles reach **$569,500 per year** at **Akraya Inc**.
-And the **top 10 jobs** all exceed **$350,000**.
-Even **rank 20** remains above **$275,000**.
+> - The highest Data Analyst jobs are paid with **$569,500 per year** at **Akraya Inc**.
+And all of the **top 10 jobs** are worth more than **$350,000**.
+Even **rank 20** are above **$275,000**.
-> - These salaries show that **senior analytics leadership roles can reach compensation levels comparable to software engineering and machine learning positions**, particularly in technology, finance, and AI companies.
+> - These salaries highlight the fact that **senior analytics leadership roles can command pay equivalent to software engineering and machine learning roles**, particularly within technology, finance, and AI companies.
-> - This also explains why many of these roles include titles such as **Director, Head of Analytics, Analytics Engineer, or Research Scientist**, indicating that the highest paying "Data Analyst" jobs are often **senior strategic positions rather than entry level analytics roles**.
+> - Also, this helps understand why a lot of these jobs have titles like **Director, Head of Analytics, Analytics Engineer, or Research Scientist**, as it demonstrates that most of the top salary "Data Analyst" jobs are high quality **senior strategic positions, not entry level analytics** roles.

-## 📊 Most In-Demand Skills in Top 100 Paying Jobs
+## Most In-Demand Skills in Top 100 Paying Jobs

 ![Most Common Skills](assets/Most_common_skills_in_Top_Paying_roles.png)